Highway Speed Electronic Lanes

 - Cash travelers exit right to toll plaza for entry ticket or toll payment.

-Check out this open road tolling graphic or watch a video simulation video (ORT-electronic, ORT-cash) to see how it works.
+- Check out this graphic or watch a simulation video to see how it works.

 Don’t stop in the electronic lanes.

 Get a K-TAG to keep moving at highway speeds and pay less for every toll.

 If a driver exits using an electronic lane without a valid compatible transponder, the “missed toll” is considered a violation, per Kansas statute, and will be tolled at the video enforced rate based upon the vehicle’s class (see chart below).

-Payment for missed tolls cannot be accepted until the trip is processed in our system and assigned a statement ID.
+Payment for missed tolls cannot be accepted until the trip is processed in KTA’s system and assigned a statement ID.
 Trips are processed within three business days and statements are typically mailed within two weeks of the trip to the vehicle’s registered owner.
 At that time, the video enforced fare can be paid here using information from your toll statement.

 Eastern Terminal (I-70/KTA MM 217) – Opened December 2017